-It is pretty much general knowledge that STD stands for Sexually Transmitted Disease, but what of this new term STI that we are seeing so frequently?
-There’s a lot of confusion between these two terms, so Urgent Care Danbury is here to set the record straight once and for all.
-In honor of National STD and STI Awareness month continue reading our newest blog to understand the difference between an STD and an STI.
+It is well known that STD stands for Sexually Transmitted Disease, but what of this new term ‘STI’ that we are now seeing so frequently?
+There’s a lot of confusion between these two terms, so AFC Urgent Care Danbury is here to set the record straight once and for all.
+In honor of National STD and STI Awareness month, continue reading our newest blog to understand the difference between an STD and an STI.
 So….do I have an STI or an STD?
 Let’s look at both:

 What’s the difference between an STD and an STI?

 Diseases that are spread through sexual contact are usually referred to as sexually transmitted diseases, or STDs for short.
 In recent years, however, many experts in this area of public health have suggested replacing STD with a new term—sexually transmitted infection, or STI.

 Why the change?
 The concept of “disease,” as in STD, suggests a clear medical problem, usually some obvious signs or symptoms.
 But several of the most common STDs have no signs or symptoms in the majority of persons infected, or they often have mild signs and symptoms that can be easily overlooked.
 Therefore, the sexually transmitted virus or bacteria can be described as creating an “infection,” which may or may not result in “disease.”
 This is true of chlamydia, gonorrhea, herpes, and human papillomavirus (HPV), to name a few.
 For this reason, for some professionals and organizations, the term “disease” is being replaced by “infection.”